Qatar willing to listen to Gulf concerns, Kuwait says

 In a sign Gulf states were seeking to lessen the human impact of their June 5 severing of ties, Saudi Arabia, Bahrain and the UAE said on Sunday they had set up hotlines to help families with Qatari members, without elaborating.

-(Additional reporting by John Davison in Doha, Aziz El Yaakoubi in Dubai, Bozorgmehr Sharafedin in London, Katie Paul in Riyadh, Ahmed Hagagy in Kuwait and Samia Errazzouki in Rabat; Writing by Sylvia Westall; Editing by Mark Potter, Greg Mahlich)
+(Additional reporting by John Davison in Doha, Aziz El Yaakoubi in Dubai, Bozorgmehr Sharafedin in London, Katie Paul in Riyadh and Ahmed Hagagy in Kuwait; Writing by Sylvia Westall; Editing by Sami Aboudi and Mark Potter)